yaqwsx/presentations/spin2016/pres.md

 \end{center}
 \end{latex}

+## State Equality

+ToDo

 ## Input Language Overview

 SymDIVINE supports LLVM as an input formalism

-- in theory any programming language with LLVM frontend is supported
+- in theory supports any programming language with LLVM frontend

     - tested only with C and C++

-- subset of pthread library (threads, mutexes) is supported
+- subset of pthread library (threads, mutexes)

 - SV-COMP notation adopted